Veysel-Yildiz/RoR-hydropower-robust-design/README.md

-This repository contains Matlab code and required files to calculate robustness metrics for RoR hydropower design.
+This repository contains Matlab code and required files to generate design alternatives and to calculate robustness metrics for RoR hydropower design.
 The methodology presented in the paper by  V. Yildiz, S.F.
 Brown, C. Rougé  "Revisiting small hydropower design in a drought-prone world" submitted to the Water Resources Research.

-# Robustness Analysis Files and HYPER Simulations
+# MATLAB Library: Amalgam_HYPER and Robustness_Analysis

-This folder contains MATLAB code for performing robustness analysis on five case studies, along with a separate file for post-processing the robustness results.
-Additionally, pre-calculated robustness results are provided.

-## Case Studies

-The robustness analysis files are provided for the following five case studies:
+This MATLAB library consists of two main folders: Amalgam_Hyper for multi-objective optimization (MO) and Robustness_Analysis for robustness analysis under different scenarios.
+Each folder contains separate setups for five case studies.

 1. Case Study 1: [Besik RoR]
 2. Case Study 2: [Tepe RoR]